 The Mediterranean diet is a simple way of eating healthy.
 The diet, known for its origination in the Mediterranean, has a focus on oils, good fats and complex carbohydrates.
 The Mediterranean diet is a realistic diet that can be used by anyone.
 The benefits of the diet are far reaching and will continue to help people lose weight, feel better and live healthier.

 The origins of the Mediterranean Diet go back much further than the middle ages.
-Early inhabitants of the Mediterranean, who followed Greek traditions, found eating large amounts of fatty fish, olive oil, vegetables and cheese was not only healthy, but a sign of their cultural significance and religious faith.
+Early inhabitants of the Mediterranean, who followed Greek traditions, found eating large amounts of fatty fish, olive oil, vegetables, and cheese were not only healthy but a sign of their cultural significance and religious faith.
 After periods of political and social change, the peoples of the Mediterranean found themselves eating new imported foods from Germanic tribes and the Muslims, which provided new types of red meats.

-However, stuck in their ways, the peoples of the Mediterranean remained loyal to their customary diet.
+However, stuck in their ways, the people of the Mediterranean remained loyal to their customary diet.
 So, instead of conforming to the diet of others, the Mediterranean people remained eating their natural diet.
 This Mediterranean diet soon became the staple of the Christian diet in Europe.
-Wine, bread, cheese and olive oil was then exported from the Mediterranean to the rest of Europe.
+Wine, bread, cheese, and olive oil were then exported from the Mediterranean to the rest of Europe.
 The staple foods of the Mediterranean, such as olive oil, soon became an “elixir of youth”, and spread across the world.
-Today, many of the natural Mediterranean foods fill our pantries, plates and kitchens.
+Today, many of the natural Mediterranean foods fill our pantries, plates, and kitchens.

 Health and The Mediterranean Diet

-In the 1950’s and 1960’s, a doctor by the name of Ancel Keys began doing research on the health and eating patterns of people around 7 countries throughout the world.
-Keys and his associates noticed that people living in Crete and southern Italy were living longer, healthier and had much less cases of heart disease and cancer.
+In the 1950s and 1960s, a doctor by the name of Ancel Keys began doing research on the health and eating patterns of people around 7 countries throughout the world.
+Keys and his associates noticed that people living in Crete and southern Italy were living longer, healthier, and had much fewer cases of heart disease and cancer.
 Convinced the diet was responsible for the good health of the Mediterranean peoples, Dr. Keys and his wife created many books promoting the diet.
 After many years of continued research, the Mediterranean diet was thus popularized.

 A year after the original PREDIMED research, a large portion of the subjects (over 1,200 people) were then analyzed to see if the Mediterranean diet helped assist in reversing metabolic syndrome.
 The results concluded that the Mediterranean diet may indeed help reverse metabolic syndrome.
 Many other studies, assisted by the original PREDIMED study, showed benefits in avoiding heart failure and coronary disease .